 The best and cheapest option for obtaining quality activated carbon is to powder aquarium filtration charcoal with a mortar and pestle.
 Aquarium charcoal has the same purpose for aquarium water: to extract various toxins from the water, including organic wastes.
 It is also found in some pharmacies.
 Regardless of where it is obtained, it should be powdered before it is stored, and dampened when used.
 It should be stored in an air-tight container, because it will absorb impurities from the air.
 Swallowing it damp prevents the powder from being inhaled into the lungs, where it could become dangerous.
 A glass of water should be consumed immediately afterward.

-Exceptions: Activated charcoal is less effective in neutralizing cyanide, alcohols, ethanol, ethylene glycol, iron, lithium, methanol, mineral acids, and alkaline substances (usually lime or cleaning agents).
+Exceptions: Activated charcoal is less effective in neutralizing cyanide, alcohols, ethylene glycol, iron, lithium, methanol, mineral acids, and alkaline substances (usually lime or cleaning agents).
 Alcohols, in particular, appear to be immune to activated carbon.

 Risks: Charcoal significantly decreases a body's absorption of all nutrients and medications.
 Because of this, frequent use of it is strongly discouraged.
 Activated charcoal may also cause abdominal pain or swelling in rare cases.
 If this occurs, contact a doctor immediately, since this could be an indication of intestinal bleeding or blockage.
 For mild cases of charcoal-induced constipation, a person may self-treat with a hemp fiber supplement.